mannverma13/aws-bootcamp-cruddur-2023/journal/week5.md

 Every global secondary index must have a partition key, and can have an optional sort key.
 The index key schema can be different from the base table schema.
 You can retrieve items from a global secondary index using the Query and Scan operations.
 The GetItem and BatchGetItem operations can't be used on a global secondary index.

-## Intgration dynamo db in our app.
+## Intgration of dynamo db in our app.

 1. Create nwe bash scipts of creatign dynamo db and upsting schema details.
 Created new bash scripts and placed in folde bin/ddb/